 The project Exploring the Culture of Digital Resistance in India: The Nirbhaya Effect will offer a micro-level analysis of the consequences of violence following the Nirbhaya tragedy.
-The project’s primary objective is to educate the public, policymakers, and academics about the consequences of civil resistance and to make them understand concepts such as mobilization, resilience, and leverage, which is central to understanding the dynamics of civil resistance. vision is to give the voice of Nirbhaya a space and show the world how the power of nonviolence is able to promote peace and ensure justice for women.
+The project’s primary objective is to educate the public, policymakers, and academics about the consequences of civil resistance and to make them understand concepts such as mobilization, resilience, and leverage, which is central to understanding the dynamics of civil resistance.
+Vision is to give the voice of Nirbhaya space and show the world how the power of nonviolence is able to promote peace and ensure justice for women.

 The Nirbhaya Tragedy